-In my own company, we went back to our prior customers and suggested changes to their website.
-Many were made years ago and needed a refresh but mostly they were not responsive.
+In my own company, we returned to our prior customers and suggested changes to their website.
+Many were made years ago and needed a refresh, but mostly, they were not responsive.

-Google emphasized their goal in 2014 to make the user experience on mobile an important feature.
-Therefore, their search algorithm reflected this change by making sure a website was responsive or mobile friendly.
+Google emphasized its goal in 2014 to make the user experience on mobile an important feature.
+Therefore, their search algorithm reflected this change by making sure a website was responsive or mobile-friendly.
 It affected how or if your website landed on the coveted first ‘page’ of a mobile google search.

 In 2010, I coined the phrase, “Business 2 People.”
 Instead of Business to Consumer or Business to Business, we found that we are marketing more and more to people and individuals.
 Branding means showing your flaws, your humor, and your personality.

-Branding is more than the company, it’s the sum of it’s parts including the parts of your team.
+Branding is more than the company; it’s the sum of its parts, including your team’s parts.